 1898, Lawnton, Pennsylvania

-Alexander Calder is best known for his hanging, mobile sculpture.
-He initially studied mechanical engineering, but soon changed course and became a professional artist like his parents and grandfather before him.
-Calder traveled frequently in the late 1920s between New York and Paris, where he befriended members of the French avant-garde.
+Alexander Calder is best known for his hanging mobiles.
+Born into a family of artists, Calder committed to a career in art in his mid-20s and traveled frequently in the subsequent years between New York and Paris, where he befriended members of the international avant-garde.

-Calder’s interest in movement appeared early in his figurative wire sculptures, which have a playful, mechanical sensibility akin to wind-up toys.
-Some of his subsequent abstract sculptures are operated with cranks and pulleys, but his real breakthrough came with his invention of hanging sculpture.
-Calder's mobiles consist of abstract shapes connected by wires and move freely with the air currents in a room.
+Calder’s interest in movement appeared early in his figurative wire sculptures, which have a mechanical sensibility.
+In 1931 Calder gave form to an entirely new type of abstract art: the mobile.
+Some of these objects operated with motors, but his real breakthrough came with his creation of hanging mobiles.
+They consist of abstract shapes connected by wires and move freely with the air currents in a room.

 In addition to his mobiles and stabiles, or stationary objects, Calder worked across many media, including painting, jewelry, drawing, printmaking, textiles, and domestic objects, and he undertook commissions for large-scale public artworks around the world.